 Historical Archives Collection

-The purpose of the Historical Archives Collection is to preserve for research the historically valuable materials which document the origins, development, activities and achievements of Dunwoody College since its inception in 1914.
+Housed in the Learning Commons, the purpose of the Historical Archives Collection is to preserve for research the historically valuable materials which document the origins, development, activities and achievements of Dunwoody College since its inception in 1914.
 This collection consists of more than 6,000 items that are currently being categorized, identified, and readied for digitization.
 Materials in this collection include:

 - Early college photos, newspapers, documents